praveenistic/praveenistic/README.md

 - 👯 I’m looking to collaborate on any high perfomance systems that need quality leadership
 - 🤔 I’m looking for help with AI Integration
 - 💬 Ask me about Automation, Software and Business Development
-- 📫 How to reach me praveenist@gmail.com
+- 📫 Reach me praveenistic@gmail.com
-- 😄 Pronouns: Sirji
-- ⚡ Fun fact: Multiskilled techprenuer

 <h3 align="left">My Stacks</h3>